Cost of Living Payments for the year 2023/24 are being paid to eligible households across the UK to help with the cost of living.

 The payment of £150 was paid automatically between 20 June and 4 July.
 This was paid in addition to any Cost of Living Payment you received with your benefits or tax credits.

 If you are eligible for Winter Fuel Payments

 If you are entitled to a Winter Fuel Payment in the winter of 2023-24, you will get an additional £300 for your household paid with your normal amount.
 This is known as the Pensioner Cost of Living Payment.

 This is paid in addition to any Cost of Living Payment you receive with your benefits or tax credits.
 Winter Fuel Payments are usually paid automatically to those who are eligible.

-The cost of living support package for the year 2022/23 has already been paid to eligible households. and included:
+The Cost of Living Support Package for the year 2022/23 has closed and was paid to eligible households.
+It included:

 - £650 split into two lump sums for those receiving low-income benefits